-The Erie County Legislature is presided over by a Chairman elected each year by a majority vote of the full Legislature.
+The Erie County Legislature is presided over by a Chairperson elected each year by a majority vote of the full Legislature.
 Six votes constitute a majority.
 The members of each party in the Legislature designate one legislator of their party to serve as their leader.
 They are called the Majority Leader and the Minority Leader.

 Every year, the Legislature also elects a Clerk.
 The Clerk of the Legislature appoints a staff of administrative assistants and secretarial assistants.
 The Clerk and the staff prepare agendas for meetings, prepare reports, send meeting notices, handle inquiries from the public and officials, and prepare the minutes of the Legislature which are its official proceedings.